JoshCaneday/cse15l-lab-reports/labReport4.md

 ## Step 9
 ![image](https://github.com/JoshCaneday/cse15l-lab-reports/assets/146874169/ed1c3e02-b5aa-4c56-9345-088ff3d2b520)

-1. Type "git add ListExamples.java"
+1. Type "git add ListExamples.java" to get the file ready for committing.
-2. Type "git commit ListExamples.java"
+2. Type "git commit ListExamples.java" to commit the changes.
 3. Since the above step opens up vim, you have to type some message so that the commit is confirmed.
 A message that tells the user that a fix was made is recommended.
 I personally wrote "fixing listexamples", so that I knew that I fixed the code.
-4. Type "git push"
+4. Type "git push" this will publish the changes to the fork on Github.
 5. The changes should now be made.